Mika Stojsavljevic

-Mika Stojsavljevic (Мика Стојсављевић, Mika Stojsavljević; born 15 December 2008) is a British tennis player.
+Mika Stojsavljevic (born 15 December 2008) is a British tennis player.
 She won the girls' singles title at the 2024 US Open.

 Early life

-Stojsavljevic was born to a Serbian father from Velika Popina in Croatia and a Polish mother from Warsaw.
+Stojsavljevic was born in London to a Serbian father from Velika Popina in Croatia and a Polish mother from Warsaw.
 She was raised in Ealing, where she attended St Benedict's School.
 She later moved to train at the LTA national academy in Loughborough, and currently attends Loughborough Amherst School.
 Growing up, she idolised Maria Sharapova.